filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
 To prevent modifiers from triggering accidentally, the tapping term is increased for mod-tap keys that are preceded by a short typing interval measured with `tap_timer`.
-This is implemented in the following `get_tapping_term` function:
+This is implemented in the `get_tapping_term` function:
 ```c
 #ifdef TAPPING_TERM_PER_KEY
 uint16_t get_tapping_term(uint16_t keycode, keyrecord_t *record) {